Paul Brownstein: Executive producer

 Brownstein was executive Producer with Carl Reiner and George Shapiro for three annual CBS specials featuring colorized episodes of The Dick Van Dyke Show, entitled The Dick Van Dyke Show: Now in Living Color.
 Paul Brownstein Productions distributes the original series.

-A prolific DVD producer, his most recent release is Robin Williams: Comic Genius, a 22 disc DVD set for Time-Life.
+A DVD producer, his most recent release is Robin Williams: Comic Genius, a 22 disc DVD set for Time-Life.

 As an executive producer for CBS Home Entertainment, he created special features for the 50th Anniversary of Gunsmoke, The Phil Silvers Show, and Perry Mason, the 40th Anniversary of The Wild Wild West and Hogan's Heroes, and full season DVDs of The Odd Couple, The Beverly Hillbillies, Gomer Pyle, U.S.M.C., and The Twilight Zone.

 For public television, he was an executive producer for 19 seasons of the My Music series of Pledge break specials with the original artists of Doo-wop, Soul, Disco, Folk, and the popular music hits of legendary artists like Johnny Mathis and Dionne Warwick.

 Brownstein was an executive producer of VH1’s The Best of American Bandstand.
 He also produced the highly rated VH1 Archives series of episodes from the Mike Douglas, David Frost, and Dick Cavett talk shows with artists like John Lennon, David Bowie, and James Brown.

 Brownstein was executive producer with Jeff Margolis for The Honeymooners 50th Anniversary Celebration, and appeared as a guest on Larry King Live.
 Brownstein also supervised the digital remastering of the "Classic 39" Honeymooners episodes for CBS.
 Other TV credits include executive producer of VH1 Goes Inside the American Music Awards, and consulting producer on CBS…50 Years From Television City.